ibm-cloud-docs/ContinuousDelivery/devsecops-inventory.md

 ## Inventory entry format
 {: #inventory-entry-format}

-The `Entry` type represents the schema of the Inventory Entry (using typescript syntax, but it's fairly easy to convert it to JSON schema, for example):
+Although the `Entry` type represents the schema of the Inventory Entry by using typescript syntax, you can convert it to use JSON schema.

 ```
 interface Entry {